Frequently Asked Questions¶

 esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash 0x009000 nvs_zero

-Change /dev/ttyUSB0 above to your serial port.
-If you have changed the partition layout, please adjust the above offsets and sizes accordingly.
+above to your serial port.
+If you have changed the partition layout, please adjust the

-Docker Reference
+Docker Reference¶

 Install versions: